whitej031788/c--paddle-webhook-verify/README.md

   -- This is the controller for the route that accepts the Paddle Webhook, and the main verification code is here, namely _PaddleWebhookVerify_ and _VerifySignature_
   - **Models/PhpSerializer.cs**
   -- A helper class for serializing a data object the way that PHP does, as this is how Paddle signs the data.
 Should be able to be used 'as is'.

-# Disclaimer
+# Usage and support
-This is meant more to be an example, and it not directly supported by the Paddle team.
-This "empty" MVC Web API project currently successfully validates a Paddle webhook on .NET Framework V4.6.1.
+This code is provided as an example MVC Web API project currently successfully validates a Paddle webhook on .NET Framework V4.6.1.

+This code example is not provided by nor supported by Paddle, and Paddle does not provide technical support or maintenance for this code or any derivations of it.